geersch/nestjs-getting-started/docs/09-add-postgresql-with-knex.md

 }
 ```

-And finally update the `calculatePremium()` method to persist the quotes.
+And finally, update the `calculatePremium()` method to persist the quotes.

 ```ts
 @Injectable()